aananthcn/capi-someip-analysis/README.md

     ```
     export VSOMEIP_CONFIGURATION_FILE=vsomeip.json
     export VSOMEIP_APPLICATION_NAME=client-sample
-    ./avg
+    ./sum-client
     ```

-Now you will see sum calling avg and get the remote service executed.
+Now you will see sum calling sum-client and get the remote service executed.